rocky-linux/documentation/docs/guides/migrate2rocky.md

 This is probably the easiest way to obtain the script.
 You only need a suitable HTTP client (`curl`, `wget`, `lynx` and so on) installed on the server.

-Assuming you have the `curl` utility installed, run this command to download the script into whatever directory you are using:
+Assuming you have the `curl` utility installed, run this command to download the script into whatever directory you are using (note: if you're running a 9.x system, add a 9 before the `.sh`):

 ```
 curl https://raw.githubusercontent.com/rocky-linux/rocky-tools/main/migrate2rocky/migrate2rocky.sh -o migrate2rocky.sh